rivapereira/career-buddy/log_bugs.md

   * Add helper text below: `Example: riva123 or @careerhackr`
   * Add toast/feedback: `✅ Welcome back, Riva!` after valid entry.

-  * STATUS -> ALMOST Fixed -> Just need to indent app right and check back with focus group
+  * STATUS -> FIXED, WONT BE AN ISSUE, JUST NEED TO FIX ALL THE FUNCTIONS USING IT

 ### ✅ 2.
 All Users Treated as One ("Communism Bug")